danger/peril/docs/setup_for_org.md

 server abstraction, e.g. now.sh (which Peril Staging works with) or anything which can run a server from a Docker container.

-> Sidenote: This is broken on Heroku since I mono-repo'd, and realistically needs to be ported over to now.sh

 > Sidenote: here's a note with [terminology](./terminology.md) as it's a little tricky.

 So, you will need to have: